hyearchom/find-trip/Readme.md

 	- original point as center for searching nearby settlements
 	- form should be address or part of address
-	- example: New York, 'Times Square, New York', London
+	- example: 'New York', 'Times Square, New York', London
 	- use quotation marks if you want to type addresses with multiple words
 	- optional argument, default value is 'New York'